RayHightower/RayHightower.com/_posts/2022-04-30-what-is-asset-management.markdown

 We believe that good asset management is not rocket science.
 You have to be consistent.
 You have to pay attention to the details.
 You have to implement systems and processes to identify bottlenecks and not be afraid to ask a lot of questions.
 Mistakes happen, but they can be fixed if you pay attention.
 </blockquote>

-Reading this book and observing these authors in person has taught me that asset management is largely about proactive self discipline.
+Reading this book and observing these authors in person has taught me that asset management is largely about proactive self-discipline.
 Yes, it's important to be smart.
 Beyond intelligence, the effective asset manager identifies and solves issues early, before they fester into something big and expensive.

 For example, at one property where I have an ownership interest, we observed rusted metal stairs.
 The rust was not yet bad enough to cause injury to the residents.
 But our team moved forward with repairs anyway (proactively) because it's the right thing to do.
 Result: Residents have a safer and nicer place to live.
 Everybody wins.